The Galois characterisation of $p$-adically closed fields -- A modern perspective: Valuations and absolute Galois groups

 See \cite[Ex.
 5.5.2]{Engler05} for a proof of this inequality. \end{proof}

 \begin{cor} Let $K$ be a field and $p$ any prime.
 Assume $G_K$ has a Sylow $p$-subgroup $P \not\cong C_2, \IZ_p, \IZ_2 \rtimes C_2$ that contains a non-trivial normal abelian closed subgroup $N$.
-Then $K$ admits a henselian valuation, tamely branching at $p$. \end{cor} \begin{proof} By Theorem~\ref{thm:Artin-Schreier}, we note that $N$ does not have torsion elements unless $p = 2$ and $\sqrt{-1} \notin \Fix N$.
-However, $K(\sqrt{-1})/K$ is a finite extension of degree at most 2.
-By Henseling Down (Theorem~\ref{thm:henseling down}(ii)) and Lemma~\ref{lem:tamely branching down algebraic}, we may assume without loss of generality that $\sqrt{-1} \in K$ and $P \not\cong \{1\}, \IZ_p$.
-Hence, we may assume without loss of generality that $N$ is torsion-free.
-Therefore, we can view $N$ as a torsion-free $\IZ_p$-module.
+Then $K$ admits a henselian valuation, tamely branching at $p$. \end{cor} \begin{proof} By Theorem~\ref{thm:Artin-Schreier}, $N$ is torsion-free unless $p = 2$ and $\sqrt{-1} \notin \Fix N$.
+We may replace $K$ by $K(\sqrt{-1})$ in this exceptional case by Henseling Down (Theorem~\ref{thm:henseling down}(ii)) and Lemma~\ref{lem:tamely branching down algebraic}, ensuring $P \not\cong \IZ_2$.
+The fact that $N$ remains non-trivial is due to Lemma~\ref{lem:no_normal_C2}.
+In particular, we may now view $N$ as a torsion-free $\IZ_p$-module.

 \textbf{Case 1.} Let us first consider the easier case that $N$ is not topologically generated by a single element (i.e., $N \not\cong \IZ_p$), so there exists $N_0 \vartriangleleft N$ with $N_0 \cong \IZ_p \times \IZ_p$.
 By the ``classical case'' (Proposition~\ref{prop:classical case}), there exists a henselian valuation $w$ on $M \coloneqq \Fix N_0$, tamely branching at $p$, which we may assume to lie in $H(M)$ by Lemma~\ref{lem:tamely branching in H(K)}.
 Now, we may ``hensel down'' as indicated by the left diagram.